Fires in Yellowstone: Past, Present and Future

 You may know Yellowstone, The World's First National Park, for Old Faithful, its very hot geysers, its multiple falls and the endless amount of recreational activities the park has to offer.
 Although, At 2,221,766 acres, Yellowstone is home to 67 species of mammals more than 199 species of of exotic plants, 1,150 species of Native plants and a countless number of fires including the biggest fires in America.
 Did you know that much of the Yellowstone's landscape has been shaped by the fires?
 After the Fires of 1988, scientists grew to find that even though much was burned down, due to the minerals in the ashes and the sunlight that was able to reach the forest floors after decades, the soil was enriched therefore allowing new plants to be born, which allowed more food for animals.
 Yes, the fires of 1988 were made out by the media as being horrifying and life threatening to the park.
 What people were not able to see was that the fires rejuvenated Yellowstone's wildlife and ecosystem.
 As you continue to read you will learn more in-depth about the Yellowstone: past, present and future fires.

-The Past of fires in Yellowstone:
+Long-term history of fires in Yellowstone:

 Western Wildlands (summer 1977)